jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 ### 3 Administrative support for Disputes Tribunals
 (1) The Chief Executive of the Ministry of Justice must— (a) provide secretarial, recording, and any other services that may be necessary to enable each Disputes Tribunal to exercise its functions and powers; and
-  (b) appoint secretaries of the Disputes Tribunal under the State Sector Act 1988 in the numbers that may be required.
+  (b) appoint secretaries of the Disputes Tribunal under the Public Service Act 2020 in the numbers that may be required.
 (2) One person may be appointed secretary of 2 or more Disputes Tribunals under subclause (1)﻿(b).
-(3) The office of secretary may be held either separately or in conjunction with any other office in the Public Service.
+(3) The office of secretary may be held either separately or in conjunction with any other office in the public service.

 **Application**